Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 Apparently we have an empty state.
 Not only that, query params disappear from the browser url.
 What is going on?

 Well, most of it is related to Angular's router start up logic.
-Initially, Angular only emits the actual or real values of the query params through `activatedRoute.queryParams` observable **when the first navigation** is completed.
+Initially, Angular only emits the actual or real values of the query params through the `activatedRoute.queryParams` observable **when the first navigation** is completed.

 This sounds surprising at first, specially when we try to access a query param that is initially provided in the browser url and, through Angular's router API, its starting value is `undefined`.
 Why doesn't Angular just pick whatever is initially in the browser url?

 To understand it better let's consider an example.
 Imagine that you visit `http://localhost:4200/home?firstName=Dave` and, in the component assigned to `/home`, you try to access `activatedRoute.snapshot.queryParams["firstName"]`, in its `ngOnInit` for example.
 Angular won't return `Dave` as you may expect.
 You will actually receive `undefined`.
 The reason is that Angular hasn't finished the initial navigation yet.
-During this period of time, if we access the `snapshot` or the current value of the `activatedRoute.queryParams` observable, we will get an empty object `{}`, that's why we received `undefined` when we try to access an specific query param during this period of time.
+During this period of time, if we access the `snapshot` or the current value of the `activatedRoute.queryParams` observable, we will get an empty object `{}`, that's why we received `undefined` when we try to access an specific query param during start up.

 If you think about it, this behavior makes sense, there could be logic configured that affects the initial and all navigations in general, `guards` could be a good example of that.
 This means, some query params could be added or removed during a navigation, not necessarily matching what was initially available in the browser url.
 And because of this, Angular is only sure about the actual or correct values of the query params as soon as the current navigation finishes.